Adiabatic hydrodynamization and quasinormal modes of nonthermal attractors

 The momentum dependence is determined by an eigenvalue equation,

 where $ \ps{I}_{\delta}=1/(2\pi)^3\int d^2\ps{\chi} \int d\ps{\xi} 2 f_s f_\Omega$.
-For simplicity, we will in the following assume all perturbations to have the same transverse momentum distribution as the background, which we alleviate in App.~\ref{app: transverse dependence}.
+For simplicity, we will in the following assume all perturbations to have the same transverse momentum distribution as the background, and discuss the general case in App.~\ref{app: transverse dependence}.
 Eq.~\eqref{eq: eigenvalue equation} can be solved analytically, resulting in the following QNM frequencies and modes.

 Here, $\ps{I}_{ \text{He}_{2n}}=\int d\ps{\xi} e^{-{\ps{\xi}^2}/\kappa}\text{He}_{2n}(\ps{\xi}/\sqrt{\kappa})$ is the longitudinal momentum factor of the integral $\ps{I}$ for the perturbation.